greg-raven/Uncommon-Sense/_posts/2014-08-20-needs-are-not-rights.md

 ---
-title: 'Needs are not rights'
+title: "Needs are not rights"
 layout: post
 categories:
 - welfare